bioFAM/MOFA2/README.md

 Proper normalisation of the data is critical for the model to work.
 First, one needs to remove library size effects.
 For count-based data such as RNA-seq or ATAC-seq we recommend size factor normalisation + variance stabilisation.
 For microarray DNA methylation data, make sure that samples have no differences in the average intensity.
 If this is not done correctly, the model will learn a very strong Factor 1 that will capture this variability, and more subtle sources of variation will be harder to identify.

 **(2.2) Should I do any filtering to the input data?**
 It is strongly recommended that you filter highly variable features (HVGs) per assay.
-Importantly, when doing multi-group inference, you have to regress out the group effect before selectinc HVGs.
-Otherwise you will enrich for features that show differences in the mean between groups.
+When doing multi-group inference, you have to regress out the group effect before selecting HVGs.

 **(2.3) How many samples do I need?**
-Factor Analysis models are only useful with large sample sizes, let's say more than 15.
-With few samples you will detect very few relevant factors
+Factor Analysis models are only useful with large sample sizes (let's say more than ~15).

 **(2.4) Should I remove undesired sources of variability (i.e. batch effects) before fitting the model?**
-Yes, if you have clear technical factors, we strongly encourage to regress it out a priori using a simple linear model.
+Yes.
+If you have clear technical factors, we strongly encourage to regress it out a priori using a simple linear model.
 The reason for this is that the model will "focus" on the huge variability driven by the technical factors, and smaller sources of variability could be missed.
 You can regress out known covaraites using the function `regressCovariates`.
 See the corresponding documentation and the CLL vignette for details.

 **(2.5) My data sets have different dimensionalities, does this matter?**
-Yes, this is important.
-Bigger data modalities will tend to be overrepresent in the MOFA model.
-It is good practice to filter features (based for example on variance, as lowly variable features provide little information) in order to have the different dimensionalities within the same order of magnitudes.
+Yes.
+Bigger data modalities will tend to be overrepresented in the factors.
+It is good practice to filter features (based for example on variance) in order to have the different dimensionalities within the same order of magnitudes.
 If this is unavoidable, take into account that the model has the risk of missing (small) sources of variation unique to the small data set.

 **(2.6) Does MOFA handle missing values?**
-Yes! and there is no hidden imputation step, it simply ignores them.
+Yes.
+It simply ignores them from the likelihood, there is no hidden imputation step.
 Matrix factorisation models are known to be very robust to the presence of missing values!

 ### (3) FAQ on the software